Sienci-Labs/Resources/lmmk2/assembly/lmk2-motors-and-wiring.md

 ![](/_images/_lmmk2/_assembly/_motorswires/lmk2_motors_57_2.jpg){.aligncenter .size-medium}

-<b>Note:</b> if you purchased the limit switch add-on kit you’ll want to leave enough clips open that running the wires for the switches later on will be easier to do.
+**Note:** if you purchased the limit switch add-on kit you’ll want to leave enough clips open that running the wires for the switches later on will be easier to do.

 ![](/_images/_lmmk2/_assembly/_motorswires/lmk2_motors_58_1.jpg){.aligncenter .size-medium}